 The rewilding movement has been gaining traction across some of Scotland’s largest estates in the last few decades.
 Landowners and conservation groups have sought to reintroduce native species, trees and habitats.

-Rewilding can sometimes be a controversial topic.
+Rewilding can be a controversial topic.
 But I do not think it should be.
-Few would disagree we need to take drastic action to halt, and ideally reverse, the damage we have done to the natural world.
+Few would disagree we need to take drastic action to reverse the damage we have done to the natural world.
 For me, rewilding is simply about allowing nature the time and space it needs to recover, sustaining itself and us.
 I want my children to grow up in a world rich in plants and animals, and on a planet that has a positive and viable future for everyone and everything living on it.

 Leave a Reply